Top 10 Product Development Companies in 2026 (Updated)

 Think Company appeared on the Inc. 5000 list of fastest growing companies multiple times between 2012 and 2020.
 This reflects consistent growth and strong client satisfaction.
 Their time and materials billing model also creates better alignment, since clients pay based on actual work completed and can benefit if the work is finished faster than expected.

 They have strong experience working within regulatory environments such as the FDA, HIPAA, and financial compliance.
 This makes them a good fit for projects where compliance shapes product decisions.
-Their approach combines deep user research with enterprise development, so the focus is not only on design but also on solving complex business and organizational challenges.
+Their approach combines deep user research with enterprise development, covering both design and the complex business logic that enterprise builds require.

 9. Digital Scientists